-ButiPEARL is a trademark of Kemin Industries, which developed this innovation to deliver butyric acid to horses.
+ButiPEARL is a trademark of Kemin Industries, which developed this innovative way to deliver butyric acid to horses.
 “They’ve encapsulated the butyric acid, and they’ve used a peppermint oil to mask the odor,” Vandergrift said.
 “And by encapsulating it, they’ve also made it slow-release.
 Without encapsulating, because it’s a volatile fatty acid, it would never make it back into the intestines.

 “This is a new technology that’s just come into horse feeds in the last couple of years, and it’s really making a substantial difference for horses,” Vandergrift said.